splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs.rst

         <h2>Key Concepts</h2>
     </embed>

-Zero Config Auto Instrumentation is available on Kubernetes and Linux using Splunk OpenTelemetry JS.
+Zero Config Auto Instrumentation is available on Kubernetes and Linux using Splunk OpenTelemetry Node.js.
-When you activate Zero Config, Splunk OpenTelemetry JS automatically instruments all Node.js applications running in the target environment.
+When you activate Zero Config, Splunk OpenTelemetry Node.js automatically instruments all Node.js applications running in the target environment.

 On Linux, the target environment is the entire Linux host, so the Node.js agent instruments every Node.js application on the host.